digitalfondue/jfiveparse/README.md

 [Javadoc@javadoc.io](https://www.javadoc.io/doc/ch.digitalfondue.jfiveparse/jfiveparse/).

 ## Features
- - a html 5 parser
+ - a html 5 parser with a compact footprint with 0 dependencies (jar is around 175kb)
- - css selector parser and matcher (that works on both the "jfiveparse" DOM types or the `org.w3c.dom.Document` & co)
+ - css selector parser and matcher (that works on both the "jfiveparse" types or `org.w3c.dom.*` nodes)
  - a typesafe selector builder and matcher
- - a converter from the internal "jfiveparse" DOM type to the `org.w3c.dom.Document`
+ - a converter from the internal "jfiveparse" Document to `org.w3c.dom.Document`

 ## License